-C. diphtheriae infects mucous surfaces, usually the pharynx and tonsils in the respiratory tract, and the skin.
+C. diphtheriae infects mucous surfaces, usually the pharynx and tonsils in the respiratory tract and the skin.
 The incubation period is around 2-4 days.
 Transmission occurs via respiratory droplets or by direct exposure to skin lesions.
-After infection, the toxin gives rise to local tissue necrosis and a strong inflammatory response.
+After infection, the toxin leads to local tissue necrosis and a strong inflammatory response.
 This may give rise to a grey-brown, leather-like pseudomembrane.
 Locally, this causes immobilisation of the pharynx and other tissues.
 The circulating toxin can produce nerve damage (demyelination), cardiomyopathy, and kidney damage (tubular necrosis).

 Another species of the same genus, Corynebacterium ulcerans, is carried by several animal species and can cause a similar disease in humans.